tprest/Lattice-IBE/README.md

 Lattice-IBE
 ===========

-Proof-of-concept implementation of an lattice IBE scheme based on Gentry, Peikert and Vaikuntanathan's STOC 2008 paper
+This software is a proof-of-concept implementation of an identity-based encryption scheme over NTRU lattices, described in the paper "Efficient Identity-Based Encryption over NTRU Lattices", of Léo Ducas, Vadim Lyubashevsky and Thomas Prest, available at http://eprint.iacr.org/2014 or http://www.di.ens.fr/~lyubash/ .